INFN-NA/puppet-fts/REFERENCE.md

 Data type: `String`

-(optional) The password to use to connect to the database
+(optional) The password for the fts user to connect to the database. defaults to ftstestpassword.

 Default value: `'ftstestpassword'`